mdavidson9/docs.balsamiq.com/content/_editor/_b3/intro.md

 ![](//media.balsamiq.com/images/b3_prerelease/send-feedback.png)

-This is a big change for us so we'd love to know what you think of it.
-If you find any issues or have any comments, please use the Help > Send Feedback menu in Mockups to comment in the new [Balsamiq Forums](https://forums.balsamiq.com/).
+We'd love to know what you think of it.
+If you find any issues or have any comments, please use the Help > Send Feedback menu in Mockups to comment in the  [Balsamiq Forums](https://forums.balsamiq.com/).
 We'll see you there!